 If your doctor does not close your wound again with sutures, you need to care for it at home, since it may take time to heal.
 The wound will heal from the bottom to the top.
 A dressing helps absorb drainage and keep the skin from closing before the wound underneath fills in.

 It is important to clean your hands before you change your dressing.
-You may use an alcohol-based cleanser.
-Or you may wash your hands using these steps:
+You can use an alcohol-based cleanser.
+Or, you can wash your hands using these steps: